AI Pentesting

 The auditor marks the control as having an exception.
 The SOC 2 report goes out with a qualified opinion on CC7.1.
 The company's enterprise sales cycle just got harder.

-Part 1: The SOC 2 Framework: What It Is and Why Penetration Testing Is Required
+The SOC 2 Framework: What it is and Why Penetration Testing is Required

 SOC 2 at a Technical Level